 There are course requisites for this subject.
 See access conditions.

 Designed products play an important role in everyday activities.
-Products facilitate particular ways of doing things and make these activities pleasurable.
-In this way, they encourage us users to incorporate particular habits and practices into our lives.
-Products shape our identity, our possibilities, and our preferences.
+Products facilitate ways of doing things and make these activities pleasurable through form and function.
+In this way, they encourage users to incorporate habits and practices into our lives and shape our identity, our possibilities, and our preferences.
 Product design both serves and shapes everyday patterns of life that have consequences for our ongoing sense of fulfilment, our health, and our impact on wider societal and environmental systems.
-Designers need to develop not only expertise in their craft, but also an insight into the ways that designed products shape human experience and impact more-than-human ecosystems.
+Designers need to develop not only expertise in their craft, techniques and methods but also an insight into the ways that designed products shape human experience through the applied design thinking process.

 Detailed subject description.